SummaryRead the full fact sheet

-Pre-diabetes is a condition in which blood glucose levels are higher than normal, although not high enough to be diabetes.
-Pre-diabetes has no signs or symptoms.
-People with pre-diabetes have a higher risk of developing type 2 diabetes and cardiovascular (heart and circulation) disease.
+Pre-diabetes, which may be known as Impaired Glucose Tolerance (IGT) or Impaired Fasting Glucose (IFG), occurs when blood glucose levels are higher than normal, although not high enough to be .
+There are no symptoms.
+People with pre-diabetes have a higher risk of developing and .

-Without lifestyle changes, including healthy eating, exercise and losing weight, approximately one in three people with pre-diabetes will develop type 2 diabetes.
+Without lifestyle changes, approximately one in 3 people with pre-diabetes will develop type 2 diabetes.
+Lifestyle changes such as , and (if you are overweight) will help reduce your risk of type 2 diabetes.

-Pre-diabetes has no signs or symptoms, so it is important to be aware of the risk factors.
+Pre-diabetes usually has no symptoms, so it is important to be aware of the risk factors and have regular checks by your doctor.

 Risk factors for pre-diabetes